cositools/cosi-data-challenges/cosipy-intro/README.md

 - The Spacecraft File module keeps track of the spacecraft orientation, so we can transform galactic coordinates to detector coordinates.
 - The Detector Response module reads the response matrix obtained from MEGAlib and produces the expected signal counts.

 We add the expected background counts to obtain the total expectation.
-The normalization can be a free parameter of the model.
+The shaped of the background (in Ei+CDS) can be based on a simulated template, or estimated based on data.
+In addition, the normalization can be let free parameter of the model.

 The likelihood is then maximized by other modules, which have different goals:

 - Spectral fit: the sky model parameters are the source(s) spectral shape and normalization parameters.
 The source location can also be float, but the initial guess is nearby.
 - TS map: the sky model parameters are the source sky location.
 Is it designed to look for a source --e.g. a GRB-- in the whole sky.
 - Image deconvolution: the sky model is discretized, effectively having one free parameter for every sky pixel and energy bin.
 The main advantage is that is it not model-dependent; the main disadvantage is that it is hard to estimate errors due to the high correlation between the different parameters.

-Cosipy does not currently include polarization analysis, that will wait for the next data challenge.
+- Polarization: fit the polarization angle and polarization degree.

-Although cosipy doesn't have a source injector (simulator) yet, it is relatively easy to do given the expected counts.
-It would be a good exercise/challenge.
+Cosipy provides a "source injector" which packages the expected excess into a standard data format, which effectively be used to simulate a source without running the event-by-event Monte Carlo in MEGALib.

 Internally, all modules handle the data using the objects: